Magnus Vågberg: Men's

 After juniors, Vågberg joined the Walstad rink.
 The team would make it to the finals of the 2017 GSOC Tour Challenge, his first career Grand Slam event, losing to Brad Gushue.
 Later in the season, the team would represent Norway at the 2018 World Men's Curling Championship, where they finished in fifth place.

 Vågberg played lead on Team Norway at the 2018 and 2019 European Curling Championships.
 In 2018, his team just missed the playoffs with a 5–4 record and in 2019, they once again finished 5–4.
 Vågberg returned to the Worlds in 2021 at the 2021 World Men's Curling Championship where his team of skip Steffen Walstad, third Torger Nergård and second Markus Høiberg finished in eighth with a 7–6 record.

 Personal life

 He is the son of curlers Trine Trulsen Vågberg and Lars Vågberg.
-He represented the curling club Jar IL before joining Oppdal.
+He represented the curling club Jar IL before joining Oppdal Curlingklubb.